 Patients who do not respond adequately to antipsychotics should be reevaluated to rule out or address causes other than nonresponsiveness to medication.
 Current medication and psychosocial interventions should be optimized.
 Treatment strategies for patients who remain incompletely responsive include changes to antipsychotic doses and drugs, use of clozapine, and drug augmentation.

 This topic addresses the evaluation and management of treatment-resistant schizophrenia.
 Topics discussed separately include: the epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis of schizophrenia; comorbid anxiety; comorbid depression; acute, maintenance, and long-acting pharmacotherapy; guidelines for prescribing clozapine; and psychosocial interventions for schizophrenia.
-(See "Schizophrenia: Epidemiology and pathogenesis" and "Schizophrenia: Clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Pharmacotherapy for schizophrenia: Side effect management" and "Pharmacotherapy for schizophrenia: Long-acting injectable antipsychotic drugs" and "Co-occurring schizophrenia and substance use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment and diagnosis" and "Anxiety in schizophrenia" and "Depression in schizophrenia" and "Guidelines for prescribing clozapine in schizophrenia".)
+(See "Schizophrenia in adults: Epidemiology and pathogenesis" and "Schizophrenia in adults: Clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Pharmacotherapy for schizophrenia: Side effect management" and "Pharmacotherapy for schizophrenia: Long-acting injectable antipsychotic drugs" and "Co-occurring schizophrenia and substance use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment and diagnosis" and "Anxiety in schizophrenia" and "Depression in schizophrenia" and "Guidelines for prescribing clozapine in schizophrenia".)

 Clinical trials and practice guidelines have employed various definitions of treatment resistance in schizophrenia.
 No clear consensus exists for a single definition for use across populations and settings .
 Existing definitions do not clearly distinguish treatment resistance from terms indicating other levels of response, such as partial response, lack of remission, or failure to prevent relapse [2,3].